Irbid Jordan Travel Guide

 Jordan is generally a safe a nation for travelers, but informed planning remains a valuable practice.

-Certificate mandatory if arriving from a a nation with potential dangers.
+Certificate mandatory when arriving from a risk country.

 MMR, DTP, Varicella, Polio should be current.